design-automation/mobius-parametric-modeller-dev-0-9/src/assets/typedoc-json/docCF/global_func.md

 **Updating Global Functions**

-When a global function needs to be edited,
+When a global function needs to be edited, [opens a new browser and needs to be saved local storage so can be edited there then closed and returned to the main model ]

 **Global Functions That Process Geometric Entities**